jzay/cs1302-minesweeper-alpha/README.md

  * Implement or finish implementing the methods in <code>Minesweeper.java</code>
    as per the project description provided above.
-Be sure to include in-line Java comments and whitespace where appropriate in order to make your code both readable and clear.
+Be sure to include in-line Java comments and white space where appropriate in order to make your code both readable and clear.

  * Update the @author tag in the JavaDoc comment for the